Language Arts

 - How does a community address individual and collective needs?

 Students explore this theme by working with a variety of texts, including novels, short stories, plays, poems, essays, and memoirs.
-Recent whole-class works included Chains, The Diary of Anne Frank, and The Absolutely True Diary of a Part-Time Indian.
+Recent whole-class works included Chains, The Diary of Anne Frank, and How I Discovered Poetry.
 Students also read independent selections and in small groups.
 These texts allow students to study literary and poetic elements, structure, diction, and characterization.
 Students respond to texts through dialectical journal entries, discussion, and analytical writing.
 As students develop their skills for writing literary analysis, they gain a mastery of developing and composing an opinion, supporting their opinion with evidence, and using writing mechanics to strengthen the effectiveness of their writing.
-Thus, they work to hone the stages andĀ components of effective essay writing.
-Students continue to write across a variety of genres, including but not limited to narrative, expository, persuasive, and descriptive writing.Ā
+Thus, they work to hone the stages and components of effective essay writing.
+Students continue to write across a variety of genres, including but not limited to narrative, expository, persuasive, and descriptive writing.

 Eighth Grade Language Arts